Unzor/spvm/README.md

 SPWN version manager

 # Installation
 First, let's install it.
+## Using NPM
 Install [Node.js](nodejs.org) if you haven't, and run this:
 ```
 npm install -g spvm
 ```
+## Using .exe
+Click [here](https://github.com/Unzor/spvm/releases/download/v1.0.0/spvm.exe) to download.
+Note this does not get added to your PATH variable and you need to set it manually.

 You are now ready to use SPVM!
 # Usage
 To start, enter an administrative command prompt (to access SPWN folder), and install a SPWN version.
 For example, 0.0.4...